Aboudlal/smart-store-abdellah/README.md

 6. Run pre-commit quality checks on all code files (**twice if needed**, the first pass may fix things).
 7. Run tests.

-In VS Code, open your repository, then open a terminal (Terminal / New Terminal) and run the following commands one at a time to check the code.

 ```shell
 uv sync --extra dev --extra docs --upgrade
 uv cache clean